API Discovery

 • users/checkout/cart

-and you wish to rearrange them as:
+And you wish to rearrange them as:

 • users/products/browse